-When Florida was first being explored, the natural land bridge between River Sink and River Rise was an important feature for the first explorers of the area.
-In the Spanish mission period of the 1600s, the Spanish used an Indian trail for their road running from St. Augustine, over the Santa Fe land bridge, to Tallahassee and Pensacola, calling it the El Camino Real.
-In 1824, the federal government contracted with John Bellamy, a plantation owner, to build the first federally-funded road running from St. Augustine to Tallahassee.
+The natural land bridge between River Sink and River Rise was an important feature for the first European explorers of the area.
+In the Spanish mission period of the 1600s, the Spanish used a Native American trail for their road running from St. Augustine, over the Santa Fe land bridge, to Tallahassee and Pensacola, calling it the El Camino Real.
+In 1824, the federal government contracted with plantation owner John Bellamy to build the first federally funded road running from St. Augustine to Tallahassee.
 This dirt road followed the El Camino Real, passing over the Santa Fe land bridge within River Rise Preserve, and is still known as Bellamy Road today.

 In 1974, approximately 4,500 acres were purchased by the Florida Park Service, creating River Rise Preserve State Park, which borders O'Leno State Park.